jckleiner/ci-cd-examples/terraform/fundamentals/README.md

 ## ...

 ## TODO
+ * If I have 10 nodes in production running and configured in TF, when I change it to 8 in the repository and then do a `terraform destroy`, will all 10 be deleted?
+If yes, how exactly does TF know the old/real state?
  * AWS don't use the root user to do everything, create a restricted user.
  * What should we check into source control?
  * Terratest, localstack